mjlile/rhythm/README.md

 This repo is only a very basic implementation at the moment.
 The only supported types are 32 bit signed integers and string literals.
 Rhythm code is compiled to [LLVM](https://llvm.org/) IR, which can then be passed into `clang` for native compilation.

 ### Goals
-A non-exhaustive list of goals
+A non-exhaustive list of goals in different areas

 #### Basics
 * Documentation